ethersphere/swarm-extension/README.md

 ## Custom Protocol

 The Swarm protocol to address other P2P content is `bzz`.
 It makes a redirection to the BZZ endpoint of the Bee node.
 If you type `bzz://{content-address}` into the address bar, the page will be redirected to `http(s)://{your-bzz-node-host}/bzz/{content-address}`.
-Currently it only reacts like this if the default search engine of the browser is set to Google.
+This requires the default search engine of the browser to be set to Google.
 It also behaves the same on simple google searches on `https://google.com`.

 Additionally, The extension currently [injects a script](src/contentscript/index.ts) on document load so that dApp pages could refer any other P2P resources.